AMZ-Racing/amz-trackdraw/README.md

 # FS Trackdraw

 FS Trackdraw is a tool designed to help draw driverless racing tracks on top of satellite images.
-The tracks can be exported in CSV format for a simulator.
+The tracks can be exported in CSV format for use in a 2D simulator.
-This tool allows you to define the centerline, trackwidth, and the distance between consecutive cones, considering obstacles and free spaces.
+This tool allows you to define the centerline, trackwidth, and the distance between consecutive cones.
+It also lets you draw a barrier of the available space onto the image.

 ![GUI Screenshot](gui_img.png)